The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Alternative Characterization of the Exit-Time Problem

 Therefore, for sufficiently large $n$ we have

 which, in accordance with \eqref{theta property}, can be expressed as

 This contradicts the DPP in \eqref{DPP 1 sup}.

-\textbf{Subsolution:} The subsolution property is proved in a fashion similar to the supersolution part but with slightly more cares.
+\textbf{Subsolution:} The subsolution property is proved in a fashion similar to the supersolution part but with slightly more care.
 For the sake of contradiction, assume that there exists $(t_0,x_0) \in [0,T[ \times \ol{O}^c$ and a smooth function $\phi: \set{S} \ra \R$ satisfying

 such that for some $\delta>0$